 First, the shaving oil

-Light, bright, slick on your finger tips and wonderfully aromatic, shaving oils smell and feel wonderful.
+Light, bright, slick on your fingertips and wonderfully aromatic, shaving oils smell and feel wonderful.
 Being natural, the oils work in connection with your skin, seeping deep into the surface layer and nourishing the skin with essential vitamins and minerals.
-On top, the slippery upper layers are where the real shave magic happens with shaving oil, working in two ways…
+On top, the slippery upper layers are where the real shave magic happens with a shaving oil, working in two ways…

 The downsides are clear, literally.
 Shaving oils are harder to see, and harder to gauge how much is on your skin, and if you’ve got enough on.
 Rather than using loads of product, we recommend using an oil-based pre-wash and scrub.
 As this product lathers up, you can see that your skin is fully covered in oil.
 Then, when applying a shaving oil, you can rest assured that you have complete coverage of the right amount of oil for that wonderfully smooth shave.

 Their generous, huge cans fill us with the reassurance that shaving gels often last for ages – perhaps even longer than plastic bottles or nappies.
 And with the depression of a button out bundles a bounty of gel which generously turns into a mountain of foam – easily and clearly covering your skin with a protective blanket of creaminess.
 It’s easy to see and help your razor glide across your skin.